 PLEASE MAKE ARRANGEMENTS TO PICK YOUR STUDENT UP ON TIME

 Failure to follow these rules could cost you the loss of skiing/snowboarding for one week or possibly the remainder of the season, without the refunding of any money.
 Following is the list of club rules:

 - Any violation of the Club rules or those set by BMBW could result in punishment, consequence or removal from the club—without a refund

-- All students will follow the rules set by Boston Mills as it relates to equipment, lessons, use of lifts, and behavior.
+- All students will follow the rules set by Brandywine as it relates to equipment, lessons, use of lifts, and behavior.

 - Students must KNOW THE CODE and ski/snowboard only on the hills they have qualified for, unless they are in the presence of their ski/snowboard instructor

 - All school rules and policies pertaining to conduct will be enforced

 - All students will travel to and from Brandywine in assigned modes of transportation that the Ski and Snowboard Club provides